vinyldns/vinyldns/modules/docs/src/main/tut/portal/manage-access.md

 ## Manage Access to Zones and Records <a id="access"></a>
 ### Full Access
 Members of a zone admin group have *full* access to all records and permissions in the zone.
+Each zone is limited to one admin group.
 Typically, this should be a limited set of users.
 If you wish to add other users to a group you can do so in the [Groups](manage-membership) section of the portal.

 ### Limited Access